jonCroatanUto/shopSearcher_front/README.md

 The user can choose the search radius.
 The user is allowed to have a profile, and save the favorite places, and order it in folders.

 **NOTE**: This repository content just the front side of the aplication.
-In order to used you will need to run the server side located in the this [Backend repository](https://github.com/jonCroatanUto/shopSeracher_back.git)
+[Backend repository](https://github.com/jonCroatanUto/shopSeracher_back.git), the server side it's already deployed, as the data base, so you don't need to run it.
+This front side it's deployed, but have some issues not solved yet..

 ### Features